ashleygwilliams/rust-motivations/README.md

 # rust-motivations
-a port of the motivations package to rust
+> a collection of motivating messages